dehora/nakadi-book-spike/docs/using.md

 The `events` array contains a list of events that were published in the order they arrived from the producer.
 Note that while the producer can also send batches of events, there is no strict correlation between the batches the consumer is given and the ones the producer sends.
 Nakadi will regroup events send by the producer and distribute them across partitions as needed.

-### Cursors, Offsets and Partitions
+### Cursors and Offsets

-By default the `events` resource will return data from all partitions of an event type stream and will do so from the end (or "tail") of the stream.
+By default the `/events` resource will return data from all partitions of an event type stream and will do so from the end (or "tail") of the stream.
 To select only particular partitions and a position in the stream to start, you can supply an `X-Nakadi-Cursors` header in the request:

 ```sh
 curl -v http://localhost:8080/event-types/order_received/events \